Frequently Asked Questions

 What time does your school day begin and end?

 Each school day starts at 8:00 am (doors open at 7:45 am) and end at 3:00 pm.
 We have early release Fridays, dismissal at noon, twice per month.
-We use these professional development for our teachers and staff so that they can continue to provide current, relevant as curriculum and teaching strategies.
+We use this professional development time for our teachers and staff so that they can continue to provide current, relevant curriculum and teaching strategies.

 Do you offer a foreign language?